Granite sliding on granite: friction, wear rates, surface topography, and the scale-dependence of rate-state effects: Results

 Another structural feature worth discussing is the difference in the geometry of amorphized silica at $v = 10$~m/s and 0.1~m/s sliding velocity.
 At the higher velocity, a bulge forms with a shape somewhat reminiscent of a compressed elastomer, see Fig.~\ref{fig:config}(b).
 This bulge is no longer visible at the lower velocity in panel (c), as if the silica had enough time to ``flow'' and reduce the surface energy.
 This result is surprising because the imposed temperature was 300~K, while flash temperatures (discussed further below) are only about 100~K higher.

 We also varied the simulation temperature $T$ in a range from 150 to 1,200~K by conducting similar continuation runs as those just discussed.
-The results presented in Figure~\ref{fig:friction_coefficient}(c) reveal a rather weak $\mu(T)$ dependence up to 600~K. This insensitivity can be rationalized by the argument that amorphization is driven mechanically rather than thermally, as in other tetrahedral network formers~\cite{Pastewka2010NM,Moras2018PRM,Atila2025PRL}.
-Moreover, silica is essentially static even at 600~K with extremely small crystallization rates and no (experimentally accessible) viscous flow.
-However, at temperatures exceeding 600~K, above the $\alpha-\beta$-quartz phase-transformation temperature, which is about $T^* = 846$~K for real silica~\cite{Carpenter1998AM} and 750~K for \textit{in-silico}-BKS silica~\cite{Muser2001PCM}, there is a marked decline of the friction with increasing temperature.
-A possible reason for the decrease in friction could be that the more highly symmetric $\beta$-quartz is stiffer than $\alpha$-quartz making it less prone to deformation.
-While frictional heating at the interface increases the temperature by about 100~K in our default set-up, as discussed further below, the system would remain below $T^*$ when sliding with our default system, $v = 10$~m/s, $F_N = 160$~nN.
+The results presented in Figure~\ref{fig:friction_coefficient}(c) reveal a rather weak $\mu(T)$ dependence up to 600~K. This insensitivity can be rationalized by the argument that amorphization is driven mechanically rather than thermally, as in other tetrahedral network formers far below the melting temperature~\cite{Pastewka2010NM,Moras2018PRM,Atila2025PRL} so that an interfacial disordered zone can be rapidly generated despite being far away from melting point conditions.
+The newly generated amorphous silica is essentially solid even at 600~K with extremely small crystallization rates and no (experimentally accessible) viscous flow.
+Its plastic deformation is thus expected to be in the strongly shear-thinning regime, that is, it proceeds via localized structural rearrangements over high energy barriers so that thermal activation and thus temperature dependence are weak.
+Thus, not only the generation of amorphous material but also the shear response of the amorphized zone are insensitive to temperature, unless shear rates are extremely small.

+At temperatures exceeding 600~K, above the $\alpha-\beta$-quartz phase-transformation temperature, which is about $T^* = 846$~K for real silica~\cite{Carpenter1998AM} and 750~K for \textit{in-silico}-BKS silica~\cite{Muser2001PCM}, there is a marked decline of the friction with increasing temperature.
+A possible reason for the decrease in friction could be that the more highly symmetric $\beta$-quartz is stiffer than $\alpha$-quartz, making it less prone to deformation.
+In addition, thermal activation will eventually start to matter at elevated temperature allowing the amorphous zone to be sheared more easily.

+While frictional heating at the interface increases the temperature by about 100~K in our default set-up, as discussed further below, the system would remain below $T^*$ when sliding with our default system, for which $T = 300$~K, $v = 10$~m/s, and $F_N = 160$~nN.
 Even if temperature went above $T^*$, the $\beta$-phase would have to nucleate during a relatively brief moment of increased temperature.